Respecting Nature on Your Hot Springs Visit

 Leave No Trace: A Mantra for Every Soak

 The "Leave No Trace" principle is the cornerstone of sustainable adventure.
 It's a code of conduct, a silent promise we make to the environment, ensuring future generations can experience the same natural wonder we cherish.
-Here's how it translates to a mindful hot spring visit:
+Here's how it translates to a mindful hot spring visit.

 Minimize campfire impact: If campfire facilities are available, use only dead and down wood, and properly extinguish your fire before leaving.
 Consider opting for camp stoves instead, especially in dry or fire-prone regions.
+Stay a few hundred feet from the springs for all fires as the ash can get into the water, making a bad experience for others.

 Respect wildlife: Observe animals from a distance, never approach or feed them.
 Avoid using loud noises or disruptive behavior that can stress delicate ecosystems.

 Dispose of waste responsibly: Pack designated bags for trash and leave only footprints.
 If restrooms are unavailable, utilize designated "dig-it-deep" toilets and pack out toilet paper in sealed bags.
+If you need to poop in the woods stay at least 300 feet from any water.
+Ideally this should be farther for hot springs since their wate depends on underground sources which could be miles away.

 The lifeblood of hot springs is their water.
 Its purity sustains the delicate ecosystem and fuels the therapeutic benefits we seek.
-Protecting it demands vigilance and conscious choices:
+Protecting it demands vigilance and conscious choices.

 Avoid harsh chemicals: Lotions, soaps, and sunscreens can contaminate the water, harming beneficial microbes and affecting the delicate balance.
 Opt for biodegradable products or rinse off thoroughly away from the pools.
+Use reef-friendly sun tan lotion if you need to.

 Mindful bathing: Shower before soaking to remove dirt and oils, and refrain from shaving or applying cosmetics near the water's edge.
 Minimize the use of soap at the springs.
+Springs are sensitive and often have unique plants near them.
+Soap and other chemical can kill them.
+Chemicals in springs can often harm fish and other aquatic life that live downstream of the hot springs.

 Respect designated areas: Some hot springs have separate pools for swimming and soaking.
 Adhere to these guidelines to prevent cross-contamination and maintain individual pool temperatures.